 “I've heard from many redheads in our community over the years who felt disappointed when it comes to red at-home hair colour,” Josh tells us.
 “They want the same modern reds that can be achieved in the salon.”
 He also knows from experience that one shade does not fit all.
 The result is a palette of sophisticated reds and four Gloss shades - Copper Gold, Rose Brunette, Cherry and Berry Brunette.

 The temporary, semi permanent hair colour works with your existing colour base.
+You may be thinking, would dark red hair suit me?
 For brown or black hair, that means a subtle wash of red that works with your hair’s tones.
 For the blondes, or those with highlight

 s or balayage, you can expect vibrant results, with added intensity on those previously lifted strands.
 And, for existing redheads, it’s a colour and hydration boost to refresh and brighten your natural red hair.

 Here's the lowdown on which red hair shades suit which complexions, with pictures of our community sporting their favourite shade.
 Here's the shades of red hair at JWC...

 Red doesn't always have to be bold and bright.
 Copper Gold has subtle golden undertones that can look particularly striking on those with very fair skin.
 But, taking Josh’s advice to “always complement,” this shade is for anyone with a touch of warmth in their skin.
 It's also designed for use on naturally red hair to spice up your existing hair colour, or to create a strawberry blonde or copper finish on light brunette, blonde hair or balayage ends.